Home

 Use Secure Development Tools

 Choosing the right development tools significantly impacts the software's security.
-Tools like "Static Application Security Testing" (SAST) and "Dynamic Application Security Testing" (DAST) help identify vulnerabilities during the development process.
+Tools like "Static Application Security Testing" (SAST) and "Dynamic Application Security Testing" (DAST) help identify vulnerabilities during the software development process.
 Integrating these tools into the workflow ensures that potential threats are detected early, preventing security gaps from emerging.

 Identify and Mitigate Vulnerabilities